-Tooth decay, also known as dental decay or dental caries, is a major health concern worldwide and it is still a big problem in the UK, with children at particular risk.
+Tooth decay, also known as dental decay or dental caries, is a major health concern worldwide and it's still a big problem in the UK.

-If you have poor dental hygiene and you leave plaque on your teeth, a cavity (hole) may develop in your tooth.
-The tooth can then become infected, which can be painful.
+If you're at risk of tooth decay a cavity (hole) may develop in your tooth.
+If the decay spreads further into the tooth, the tooth can become infected, which can be painful.
 A dental abscess (a collection of pus that forms in the teeth or gums) may also develop.

 How does fluoride protect teeth?

 Fluoride disrupts the process of tooth decay by:

 - changing the structure of developing enamel, making it more resistant to acid attack – these structural changes occur if a child consumes fluoride during the period when enamel develops (mainly up to seven years of age)

 - encouraging better quality enamel to form that's more resistant to acid attack